-3 Sorting Measurement and Synergy
+II.
+Sorting Measurement and Synergy

 This section introduces the building blocks of our theory.
 First, we define and discuss the partial order that we use to measure sorting.
-We then define a property of payoff functions called synergy, and show that optimal matching only depends on synergy.
+We then define a property of payoff functions called synergy and show that optimal matching only depends on synergy.

-3.1 The Positive Quadrant Dependence Order
+A. The Positive Quadrant Dependence Order

-The positive quadrant dependence (PQD) order is a binary partial order on bivariate probability distributions $M, M' \in \mathcal{M}(G, H)$ .
-Matching measure M' is PQD higher than M, or $M' \succeq{PQD} M$ , if $M'(x, y) \ge M(x, y)$ for all types x, y.
+The PQD order is a binary partial order on bivariate probability distributions $M, M' \in \mathcal{M}(G, H)$.
+Matching measure M' is PQD higher than M, or $M' \succeq{PQD} M$, if $M'(x, y) \ge M(x, y)$ for all types x, y.
 So M' puts more weight than M on all lower (southwest) orthants.
 As M and M' share marginals, M' puts more weight than M on all upper (northeast) orthants too (Figure 2).